zalando-nakadi/nakadi-producer-spring-boot-starter/CONTRIBUTING.md

 For a pull request to be merged, it needs at least two comments with just a ":+1:" in them (you can type `:+1:`) from members of the Zalando Github organization (i.e. software engineers at Zalando), then a maintainer can merge it.
 We also appreciate other interested persons to review our and other's code (but for compliance reasons, their :+1: don't count).

 Just as for issues, the maintainers try to respond to every pull request in 72 hours (excluding weekends).

-### Code Style
-We do not follow a particular standard here.
-Please have a look around in the files you are changing and respect and adapt to the code style you find there.

 ## Conduct